a-flowers-a/weather-app/README.md

 # Weather app challenge

-Web frontend app challenge that shows list of weather.
+Web frontend app challenge that shows list of weather for the US capital cities.

 <br>